Geoff Palmer (musician): Biography

+The Guts and solo career

-They released their first album Sensitive side of The Guts in 2001.
-In 2003 they put out their second full length Say Goodbye to Fun and the EP So What If We're On DBD?
-After going on a hiatus, the band reformed in 2006, and did a worldwide tour, with stops in America, Canada, and Europe, adding Courtney Denison, of The Lanterns, as their second guitarist for the European dates.
-That year they re-released all their old material in a compilation called Sometimes You Just Can't Win, and put out a new EP called Mucho Punk Rock N' Roll.
+The Guts released their first album Sensitive side of The Guts in 2001.
+In 2003 they put out their second full-length album Say Goodbye to Fun and the EP So What If We're On DBD?
+After going a hiatus, the band reformed in 2006, and performed a worldwide tour with stops in North America, Canada, and Europe, adding Courtney Denison, of The Lanterns, as their second guitarist for the European dates.
+That year they re-released a compilation of early material entitled Sometimes You Just Can't Win, as well as a new EP called Mucho Punk Rock N' Roll.

-In 2007, the band played Insubordination Fest, where in addition to doing a set of their own, did sets backing up Screeching Weasel singer Ben Weasel, and former Queers singer Wimpy Rutherford.
-CD/DVD sets from the show, of The Guts, and Wimpy Rutherford with The Guts, were released on Insubordination Records in 2008.
+In 2007, the band played Insubordination Fest, play a set of their original songs, and sets backing up Screeching Weasel singer Ben Weasel, and former Queers singer Wimpy Rutherford.
+CD/DVD sets from the show of The Guts and Wimpy Rutherford with The Guts, were released on Insubordination Records in 2008.
 That year they would also release what would be their last full-length album, Let it Go, which was recorded at Butch Vig's Smart Studios.

-Geoff Palmer released his first solo album Don't Stop in 2010.